How to stay organized as a Personal Trainer (Step-by-step)

 It may be tempting to book five of six hours back to back, but after a few weeks of doing this, you will really wish you hadn’t.

-You cannot do this if you are working non-stop for five or six hours at a time, and your clients will start to see a noticeable lack of interest and energy on your part.
+You cannot do this is you are working non-stop for five or six hours at a time, and your clients will start to see a noticeable lack of interest and energy on your part.

 Remember, they are paying you to motivate them and help them work through tough workouts, If you are falling asleep or hardly saying anything because of brain fog, they are not going to enjoy their sessions and may start to look for another trainer.